mrassell/homemade-neural-network/README.md

 ## Results

 The script will display the model's accuracy during training and show predictions for a few sample images.
-The average accuracy I achieved through multiple trials was 85%.
+The average accuracy I achieved through multiple trials of 500 iterations was 85%.

 ## Note